 - Despite their origin, they are quite calm

-Despite the fact that they are half wild wolves, they have inherited the German Shepherd’s calm nature and won’t attack or react unless they are told so.
+Even though they are half-wild wolves, they have inherited the German Shepherd’s calm nature and won’t attack or react unless they are told so.

 Even while they are puppies, you will notice how they are more observers than action-takers when a certain situation happens.